 Other scientific research studies conducted on beta-alanine have proved that the increase in carnosine concentration due to beta-alanine supplementation can increase muscle mass by 20 to 80 percent as compared to high intensity interval training alone (8).

-Intake of beta-alanine supplements daily for at least 30 days can significantly increase strength.
-A study published in the International Journal of Sport Medicine showed that athletes who took beta-alanine supplement for a month completed 22% more squats at 70% of their one rep max primarily because they had greater mean power that resulted from loading up on amino acids.
+Intake of beta-alanine supplements daily for at least 30 days can significantly increase jump performance.
+A study published in the International Journal of Sport Medicine showed that athletes who took beta-alanine supplement for a month completed 22% more squats at 70% of their one rep max primarily because they had greater mean power.

 To avoid this side effect, use the time release formulation or take smaller doses of beta-alanine around 0.8 to 1g in a day.
 This will allow you to reach the optimal dosage levels without getting the negative side effects that can result from taking large doses at once.